List of drugs by year of discovery: 1st century CE

 In ancient Greece, pills were known as katapotia ("something to be swallowed").
-Pliny the Elder, who lived from 23–79 CE, first gave a name to what we now call pills, calling them pilula.
+Pliny the Elder, who lived from 23 to 79 CE, first gave a name to what we now call pills, calling them pilula.
 Pliny also wrote Naturalis Historia a collection of 38 books and the first pharmacopoea.

 Pedanius Dioscorides wrote De Materia Medica (c.
 40 – 90 CE); this book dominated the area of drug knowledge for some 1500 years until the 1600s.

 Jojoba was used in the 1st millennium CE.

 2nd century CE

 Aelius Galenus wrote more than 11 books about drugs, also use terra sigillata with kaolinite and goats blood to produce tablets.

 Post-classical to Early modern

 Drugs developed in the post-classical (circa 500 to 1450) or early modern eras (circa 1453 to 1789).

 6th–11th century CE

-In 754, during Abbasid Caliphate were formed the first pharmacies in Baghdad.

 In middle age ointments were a common dosage form.

 11th century CE

 Avicenna separates Medicine and Pharmacy, in 1025 published his book The Canon of Medicine, an encyclopedia of medicine formed by five books.
 Drugs mentioned by Avicenna include agaric, scammony and euphorbium.
-The latex of Euphorbia resinifera contains Resiniferatoxin, an ultra potent capsaicin analog.
+The latex of Euphorbia resinifera contains resiniferatoxin, an ultra potent capsaicin analog.
 Desensitization to resiniferatoxin is tested in clinical trials to treat neuropathic pain.